toxoidengine/toxoidv2_experiments/crates/toxoid_api/README.md

 # toxoid_api
-Abstraction layer between the native / host side of the toxoid engine and the guest side.
+Abstraction layer for the toxoid engine API / ECS API that works on both the native / host side and the scripting / guest side through conditional compilation flags.